abhiTronix/vidgear/docs/index.md

 ## Community Channel

-If you've come up with some new idea, or looking for the fastest way troubleshoot your problems.
-Please checkout our [**Gitter community channel ➶**][gitter]
+If you've come up with some new idea, or looking for the fastest way to troubleshoot your problems, please checkout our [**Gitter community channel ➶**][gitter]

 &thinsp;

 ## Become a Stargazer

-You can be a [**Stargazer** :star2:{ .heart }][stargazer] by starring us on Github, it helps us a lot and you're making it easier for others to find & trust this library.
+You can be a [**Stargazer** :star2:{ .heart }][stargazer] by starring us on GitHub, it helps us a lot and you're making it easier for others to find & trust this library.
 Thanks!

 &thinsp;